Dofus – Book 1: Julith

 Dofus – Book 1: Julith (Dofus, livre 1: Julith) is a 2015 French animated fantasy film directed by Anthony Roux and Jean Jacques Denis, from a screenplay by Roux and Olivier Vannelle.
 Based on the 2004 video game Dofus and its sequel Wakfu, the film is set in the Krosmoz fictional universe.
 Dofus – Book 1: Julith was produced by Ankama Animation, and co-produced by France 3 Cinema and Pictanovo.
-It had its world premiere at the Arras Film Festival on 7 November 2015, before being released in French cinemas on 3 February 2016 where it received a polarised critical reception.
+It had its world premiere at the Arras Film Festival on 7 November 2015, before being released in French cinemas on 3 February 2016.
+Despite receiving a generally positive critical reception, the film was a massive box office bomb, grossing only $624,747 against a €7.5 million budget.

 Premise

 Joris Jurgen lives with his adoptive father Kerubim Crépin, an old anthropomorphic cat, in the peaceful city of Bonta.
-One day, the despicable Julith, whom posses great magical powers, tries to steal the Ebony Dofus—a dragon egg that contains unimaginable power.
+One day, the despicable Julith, who possesses great magical powers, tries to steal the Ebony Dofus—a dragon egg that contains unimaginable power.
 With the newly befriended Khan and Bakara, Joris must try to save the city from the clutches of Julith.